 The first ten companies to be unveiled as 2019 Irish American Small Business-Big Impact Awards honorees are:

-- Fenagh Engineering and Testing of Pittsburgh.
+- Fenagh Engineering and Testing of Boston.

 - Plant-based food ambassadors Strong Roots of Ireland and now the US